mondaugen/856_for_zellersasn/doc/manual.md

 ### FADE/GAIN/(FBK)

 In the middle position, the GAIN knob controls the loudness of the note set.
-This gain setting is only acknowledged when the next note plays.

 In the top position, this controls the fading of repeated notes.
 If turned counter-clockwise, the repeated notes fade-out and if turned clockwise, the